-The U.S. Department of Education estimates that completing the Free Application for Federal Student Aid (FAFSA) will take most students about an hour.
+The U.S. Department of Education estimates that completing the FAFSA (Free Application for Federal Student Aid) will take most students about an hour.
 This may be true, if the student has gathered together all of the relevant financial information and other documents ahead of time.
 Even less time is needed for the Renewal FAFSA, since this version of the FAFSA just requires the applicant to update the original FAFSA with current information.

-Make sure you’re on the correct website - People often misspell FAFSA, referring to it as FASFA or FASA.
-This can cause applicants to find the wrong web site.
-The correct web site is www.fafsa.ed.gov.
-Note that web site address ends in .gov, not .com or another top level domain.
+Make sure you’re on the correct website: People often misspell FAFSA, referring to it as FASFA or FASA.
+This can cause applicants to find the wrong website.
+The correct website is FAFSA.ed.gov.
+Note that website address ends in .gov, not .com or another top level domain.
 The government’s FAFSA site is free — there is no charge for filing the FAFSA.

-Get a PIN - The student (and his or her parents, if the student is a dependent student) will need to sign the FAFSA.
-Using a PIN to sign the FAFSA electronically is by far the fastest and most reliable way to complete the FAFSA.
+Get an FSA ID: The student (and his or her parents, if the student is a dependent student) will need to sign the FAFSA.
+Using an FSA ID to sign the FAFSA electronically is by far the fastest and most reliable way to complete the FAFSA.
 The U.S. Department of Education cannot process the FAFSA until all required signature(s) are received.
-The student and custodial parents must each have their own PIN.
-Get a PIN at www.pin.ed.gov.
+The student and custodial parents must each have their own FSA ID.
+Get an FSA ID at fsaid.ed.gov.

 Save your work frequently: While completing the FAFSA on FAFSA.ed.gov, save your work frequently.
 Not only does this keep the data safe and secure in case of network or computer crashes, but it allows applicants to pause the form and finish it later (e.g., after looking for a missing account statement or other documentation).
 But don’t delay completing the FAFSA, since some states and colleges have very early deadlines.
 The saved information may be restored and edited for 45 days or until after the deadline for submitting an original FAFSA or correction.

 We are sorry but this site is only available to users over the age of 13